The Admiral and the Rebel

 As Sara and Fyn struggle with the growing love between them, they each face tough choices.
 If Sara risks everything, including her heart, will Fyn be there to catch her… or will he imprison her as a traitor?

-If you’re wondering whether Starheart is your kind of read, this will help.
+If you’re wondering whether The Admiral and the Rebel is your kind of read, this will help.

 This book is for you if:

-• You enjoy science fiction that digs into politics, power, and who gets to define the truth.
+• You enjoy science fiction that confronts politics, power, and who controls the narrative.

-• You like stories that ask uncomfortable questions about rebellion, terrorism, and legitimacy.
+• You’re drawn to stories that question rebellion, terrorism, and legitimacy.

-• You appreciate slow-burn romance built on ideological conflict, respect, and hard choices.
+• You appreciate slow-burn romance built on ideological conflict and hard choices.

-• You prefer tension driven by ethics and strategy, not just physical danger.
+• You enjoy tension driven by ethics and strategy, not just physical danger.

 Want to read the opening chapter?